Website

 Mission Statement / Editorial Focus

-All of our issues, in the past, included translations of living contemporary poets from all over the world in addition to English speaking poets and short fiction writers.
-Each issue featured one poet in particular with both a generous selection of their work and an interview with our editor.
-All of our books present in a bilingual format the translations of poets as well from every part of the world.
-Such poets would be Alberto Blanco (Mexico), José-Flore Tappy (Switzerland), Eunice Odio (Costa Rica), Hai Zi (China), Salvador Novo (Mexico), Nicomedes Suaréz-Araúz (Bolivia), Kristiina Ehin (Estonia), Jacques Dupin (France), Nora Iuga (Romania), Christine Lavant (Austria), Karl Krolow (Germany), Pierre Voélin (Switzerland), Ana Minga (Ecuador), Franca Mancinelli (Italy), André du bOuchet (France), Salgado Maranhão (Brazil), Riad Saleh Hussein (Syria).
-After our last issue (Autumn/2020) we will continue as a press to concentrate on publishing books of poetry in translation from any language into English.
+Most of our books are translations of contemporary poets from all over the world in addition to a shorter list of English speaking poets.
+Those we've published in a bilingual format are poets such as Alberto Blanco (Mexico), José-Flore Tappy (Switzerland), Eunice Odio (Costa Rica), Hai Zi (China), Salvador Novo (Mexico), Nicomedes Suaréz-Araúz (Bolivia), Kristiina Ehin (Estonia), Jacques Dupin (France), Nora Iuga (Romania), Christine Lavant (Austria), Karl Krolow (Germany), Pierre Voélin (Switzerland), Ana Minga (Ecuador), Franca Mancinelli (Italy), André du Bouchet (France), Salgado Maranhão (Brazil), Riad Saleh Hussein (Syria).
+After our last issue (Autumn/2020) we have continued as a press which concentrates on publishing books of poetry in translation from any language into English.

 Accepts Unsolicited Submissions